Gbemisola19/Odin-signup-form/README.md

-# Project Name
+# Odin signup form

-> One paragraph statement about the project.
+> This is a project about some semantic html elements and css elements.

 ![screenshot](./app_screenshot.png)